Unfortunately, there are a lot of misconceptions about life insurance which can lead to missed opportunities to protect ourselves and our dependants.

 Many super funds offer life insurance cover which is often cheaper than being insured outside of super.2 Your premiums are also deducted directly from your super rather than a bank account and there are some tax benefits too.

-So if you’re unsure about it, consider finding out exactly what you could receive if you were to make a claim and compare this to what you actually need.
+If you’re unsure, consider finding out exactly what you could receive if you were to make a claim and compare this to what you actually need.
 Your super fund or a financial adviser can help you with this.

 Of course, there is an added expense to insuring your family members under your policy, so consider whether it is worthwhile.